What is SECR and why is it important for your business?

 Why do we need SECR?

 Prior to 2019, the Companies Act of 2006 was the only legislation holding large businesses accountable for their carbon footprint.
-It required businesses to report their carbon emissions in annual reports and accounts, but under the Companies Act 2006, this was only required by FTSE Main Market companies.
+This involved businesses reporting their carbon emissions in annual reports and accounts, but under the Companies Act 2006, this was only required by FTSE Main Market companies.

 With pressure mounting for the UK to meet climate change targets, the government launched SECR so that all large UK businesses were required to report their carbon emissions and energy usage annually.